Background

 Solution

-- Acts as a 24/7 single point of contact for external queries – filtering all resident queries to our client.
+- Acted as a 24/7 single point of contact for external queries – filtering all resident queries to our client.
 This single point of contact is advertised on the Abell and Cleland House website.

 Result